 LS: Was that model, just basically being transparent, like you said and showing what the goals are?
 But that wasn’t to mean that you are mandating that “Okay, now you go come up with some goals, but just make sure they’re aligned with this,” but just say, “this is what we’ve come up with now.
 You need to go and do the same, whatever they are.”

-So when we presented the pattern at the Stake Auxiliary Training meeting, we said, “Listen, we’re not mandating, but we want you to notice we’ve had an epiphany here at the Stake Relief Society level about there’s a priesthood pattern here.
+So when we presented the pattern at a stake auxiliary training meeting, we said, “Listen, we’re not mandating, but we want you to notice we’ve had an epiphany here at the stake Relief Society level about there’s a priesthood pattern here.
 And just in case you never knew what it is, I think this is what it is.
 And what would it look like for you to go back and talk with your bishops?
-“Bishop, what are the goals that you’re working?'”
-Theoretically, they should come out in the ward Council, but what if they’re not?
+“Bishop, what are the goals that you’re working?’”
+Theoretically, they should come out in the ward council, but what if they’re not?
 What if there isn’t that space?

 And having a sister leader raise her hand and say, “Excuse me, Bishop, what are your goals as a bishop?
-What are your goals as a bishop Brick?
+What are your goals as a bishopric?
 How can we and the Relief Society be supporting what you’re trying to do?”
 And then to be counseled with their presidency, and coming back to the bishop and saying, “Hey, this is what we’re coming up with?
 How does this feel?
 Does this feel good?”
 Then we can be supporting in our one-on-ones.
 We’re supporting that differently.
-Because our Ward Relief Study president should be having [00:52:00] one-on-ones with other Bishop every month too.
-Although I don’t know that every Ward does that, but they should be.
+Because our ward Relief Study president should be having [00:52:00] one-on-ones with her bishop every month too.
+Although I don’t know that every ward does that, but they should be.

 LS: Yeah, I know.
 It was a great, great experience, a great interaction.
 I felt that it was definitely a positive in that role.
-And as you mentioned these goals, I think it’s one maybe pitfall that people run into as they’re doing this is sometimes they’re just trying to crank the big will have had the handbook where we’re saying ‘Okay, we haven’t established any goals but is everything that working as it should?
+And as you mentioned these goals, I think it’s one maybe pitfall that people run into as they’re doing this is sometimes they’re just trying to crank the big wheel of the handbook where we’re saying, “Okay, we haven’t established any goals but is everything that working as it should?
 Do we have the family history going?
 Do we have the home teaching program going?
-Do we have a Christmas party come out to the point that we’re just focused on each paragraph in the handbook that the bishop has never stopped and said, “You know what?
-We’re going to do those things but our number one absolute focus is fill in the blank?”
+Do we have a Christmas party come out to the point that we’re just focused on each paragraph in the handbook?”
+That the bishop has never stopped and said, “You know what?
+We’re going to do those things but our number one absolute focus is, fill in the blank”?
 Right?

-And I think that’s the model that President Curry was sort of displaying is that, you know, here’s what the Coordinating Counsel’s [00:53:00] focusing on, here’s what we’re focusing on.
+And I think that’s the model that president Kerr was sort of displaying is that, you know, here’s what the Coordinating Council’s [00:53:00] focusing on, here’s what we’re focusing on.
 Now, go figure out what you’re focusing on, and you’ll be amazed how they sort of align.”
-But that extra step of just saying, “We want to keep the handbook and focus here, but we also need a focus that comes through the inspiration that we’ve been given.”
+But that extra step of just saying, “We want to keep the handbook in focus here, but we also need a focus that comes through the inspiration that we’ve been given.”

 It’s interesting that He actually teaches there that the reason He prays that we will become one as He is, is that we would then have His joy fulfilled in us by going out and doing exactly what He had done by helping others to experience oneness too.
 [00:55:00] There is something about that pattern that is so beautiful.
 And so I would underscore John 17.

-I have a four-year-old grandson, Kurt, I would never smack him upside the head and say, “What an idiot you are.
+I have a four-year-old grandson, Kurt.
+I would never smack him upside the head and say, “What an idiot you are.
 You did it all wrong.”
-I’d go, “Come here funny.
-Come and cry on grandma’s laps.
+I’d go, “Come here honey.
+Come and climb on Grandma’s laps.
 What did you just learn?
 What worked well there?
 What is it that you hope not to do again?
 What would you like to do differently?”
 That’s His approach with us.
 He loves us so much.
 When we remember His greatness, we just don’t get caught in judgment of ourselves or others.

-But the does the thing that’s in the middle, Kurt, we skip over it, we skip over in our leadership because we’re scared of it, we skip over in our personalized because we’re afraid of it, King Benjamin says, “Remember your own nothingness.”
+But the thing that’s in the middle, Kurt, we skip over it.
+We skip over it in our leadership because we’re scared of it, we skip over in our personal lives because we’re afraid of it, King Benjamin says, “Remember your own nothingness.”
 And we want to go, “Wait, I’m not nothing.
-I’m everything.
-Oh.”
+I’m everything.”
+Oh.
 And you’re nothing.
 There’s a little scriptural trail.
 If you go do the scriptural trail, you’ll find that the word equates to weakness.
 So King Benjamin says, “Remember the greatness of God, remember your weakness, and remember [00:58:00] His goodness and long-suffering.”

-And I have learned as a leader, that formula, that the better I got at it, the more I was able to be in the space of being filled with joy being filled with love, feeling like I was worthy because whatever I had done wrong, I wasn’t carrying it with me into my church work.
-I didn’t have to be afraid, nobody was judging me.
+And I have learned as a leader, that formula, that the better I got at it, the more I was able to be in the space of being filled with joy, being filled with love, feeling like I was worthy because whatever I had done wrong, I wasn’t carrying it with me into my church work.
+I didn’t have to be afraid.
+Nobody was judging me.
 I was judging that they were going to judge me before they would judge me.
-At the beginning, I did that because I was so scared to get it wrong.
+At the beginning, I did that because I was so scared of getting it wrong.
 And I began to realize the moment I understood the principle of remembrance that I had access to power that was mind-blowing.

-It was interesting because we talked about the ironic priesthood has the key to Ministry of angels.
-And you say, “Well, women don’t get the high priests.”
-And I would say, “Well, actually I do because I’ve made around a priest to come into the temple.
-And the keys of ministry of angels are accessible to me.”
-I’ve never seen them on my own, but I will tell you that I have felt angels many, many, many, many times [00:59:00] in the context of being on savior’s business.
+It was interesting because we talk about the Aaronic priesthood has the key to Ministering of angels.
+And you say, “Well, women don’t get the Aaronic Priesthood.”
+And I would say, “Well, actually I do because I’ve made Aaronic Priesthood covenants in the temple.
+And the keys of ministering of angels are accessible to me.”
+I’ve never seen them on my own, but I will tell you that I have felt angels many, many, many, many times [00:59:00] in the context of being on the Savior’s business.

-So questions, my favorite questions what I would be teaching lessons, or when I would be working with Relief Society president would be, “Tell me a time when did you feel the Savior’s love?
+So questions, my favorite questions when I would be teaching lessons, or when I would be working with Relief Society presidents would be, “Tell me a time, when did you feel the Savior’s love?
 Tell me what had happened?”
 Every single time, boom, the Spirit is right here.

 Every single time.
-I would often when I would go visit wards and I’d be asked to speak spontaneous, which happened all the time, I would have them grab a partner, take 90 seconds, tell your partner about a time when you felt the Savior’s level what happened.
-You want to talk about a testimony meeting in [epic?
-01:00:42] proportions.
-And you get 90 seconds, that 90 seconds in three minutes everybody in the room will share their testimonies.
+I would often when I would go visit wards and I’d be asked to speak spontaneous, which happened all the time, I would have them grab a partner, take 90 seconds, tell your partner about a time when you felt the Savior’s love and what happened.
+You want to talk about a testimony meeting of epic 01:00:42] proportions.
+And you get 90 seconds, and 90 seconds in three minutes everybody in the room will share their testimonies.
 Everyone.
 And it just awakes and evokes a powerful spiritual experience.

-DeAnna: Well, you know, my son is my heavy days for the most part, right?
+DeAnna: Well, you know, my Sundays were my heavy days for the most part, right?
 And I’d share with you because if it wasn’t a fast Sunday, I would go attend a ward at 9 am, I would conduct a one-on-one with a Relief Society president and then attend the Relief Society in that ward.
-Then I would try to get over and connect with the…because everywhere we have two wards and most of our buildings.
+Then I would try to get over and connect with … because everywhere we have two wards in most of our buildings.
 So then I tried to get a next another one-on-one with another Ward Relief Society president and then attend their Relief Society as well.

-Then if I had committee member that I responsible for or presidency members in that building, I would try to set up a one-on-one on the other side of that.
+Then if I had committee members that I had responsibility for, or presidency members in that building, I would try to set up a one-on-one on the other side of that.
 So most Sundays, I would have a minimum of six hours of meetings.
 Almost [01:03:00] every Sunday.
-And then on the Sundays, where there was Stake Council meetings, or we were putting together a Stake Relief Society conference, and our committee would meet on Sunday evening, often, I mean, it literally was 14 or 15 hour days.
+And then on the Sundays, where there was stake council meetings, or we were putting together a stake Relief Society conference, and our committee would meet on Sunday evening, often, I mean, it literally was 14 or 15 hour days.